 Cheese Etc. is a gourmet grocer and gift shop that specializes in personalized gifts for all tastes and budgets.
 Sure to meet all of your cheese needs, cheese lovers will especially adore Ken’s homemade cheese spreads, which change seasonally.
 Winter flavors include roasted red pepper, cranberry walnut, and cheddar pistachio.
 And don’t miss out on the gourmet coffees, teas, chocolates, cookies, muffins, and pet treats.

 45 N. 12th St.

 Philadelphia, PA 19107

-Downtown Cheese Shop in the Reading Terminal Market features hand-made, small-batch, artisanal cheeses and domestic and imported farm cheeses.
-It also stocks a delicious assortment of first-rate olives, crackers, vinegars and oils.
-Patrons are invited to taste test small samples of any of the cheeses, including cow, sheep and goat cheeses as well as Amish specialties.
+Downtown Cheese Shop in the Reading Terminal Market features hand-made, small-batch, artisanal cheeses, and domestic and imported farm cheeses.
+It also stocks a delicious assortment of first-rate olives, crackers, bottles of vinegar and oils.
+Patrons are invited to taste test small samples of any of the cheeses, including cow, sheep, and goat cheeses as well as Amish specialties.
 Owner Jack Morgan will cut chunks to order for your purchase.
 While picking up a domestic cheddar or imported brie for yourself, snap up some gift certificate for friends and family.